-Transition to using journal entries with Quickbooks Online
+Transition to using journal entries with QuickBooks Desktop

 What is different

-We will now be syncing over your payroll expenses to QBO in journal entry format.
-We will no longer be pushing over payroll details as standard QBO expenses.
-Journal entries will only post to your bank register and will no longer post under expenses.
-The standard QBO expenses can be accessed in both locations.
+We will now be syncing over your payroll expenses to QBD in journal entry format.
+We will no longer be pushing over payroll details as standard QBD expenses.

 Why we changed the integration